DeeNewcum/termdetect/doc/fingerprint_db.md

 When no TERM field is given, the main fingerprint name is used.
 A TERM field is often used, however, because the main fingerprint name shoudl be a stable identifier.

+When an asterisk is used in the main fingerprint name, it indicates that there are slightly different fingerprints for the same terminal.
+The asterisk suffix is removed before displaying the name to the user.
+Like the addition sign in terminfo files, the asterisk sign is used internally only.

 ## Capability names (tests)

 Unfortunately, there is very little overlap between terminfo capabilities and fingerprints.src capabilities, so these names are unique to fingerprints.src files.